GeorgeWebDevCy/softone-woocommerce-integration/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.2.39 =
+* Adds support for new Softone product fields and improves logging and request testing.

 = 2.2.38 =
 * Uses brand name rather than brand code for product brands.